 Though this house has solar panels, the energetic heavy lifting is being done by propane.
 The biggest energy user of any home in our climate is heating, and this is the exact same time of year when days are the shortest and cloudiest.
 It is, at least for the time being, enormously more cost effective to have the majority of heating come from sources other than our solar panels.

 Solar panels provide for all of the electricity loads.
 Sunlight as a ‘fuel’ has no emissions, but there is a quite high embodied energy for all of the solar equipment, the panels, electronics, and batteries.
 All of this gear requires energy to build and it has only a finite lifespan, 10 years for batteries, perhaps 15 for the electronics, and 30 for the panels themselves.
-I estimate that in 2017 we used 1200 kWh and an emissions impact of .3 tons CO2e.
+I estimate that in 2017 we used 1200 kWh and had an emissions impact of .3 tons CO2e.

 In the winter, we heat with our wood stove whenever we are there to tend to it.
 There is an ongoing debate as to whether burning wood should count as carbon neutral, and my take is that it really depends on scale.
 Clearcutting forests and shipping them off to be burned for electricity is clearly not carbon neutral.
 However, the small-scale harvest of trees that would otherwise rot on the forest floor is quite sustainable.
 I estimate that we have effectively zero emissions as we are selectively cutting trees within a few hundred yards of the house, those trees that are dead, dying or of otherwise low quality.
 CO2 is absorbed as they grow, CO2 is released when burned in our high efficiency stove.
 The only other inputs are less than a gallon of gasoline for my chainsaw to do the cutting for a winter’s worth of wood.
-The amount of wood we burn gives us about 3000 kWh of heat and produces only a few pounds of excess CO2 emissions from the gasoline.
+The amount of wood we burn gives us about 1/4 of the home’s winter heat and produces only a few pounds of excess CO2 emissions from the gasoline.

 Car and truck

 At the moment we have two vehicles, a Subaru Outback and a Ford F150.
 For a family trying to be as sustainable as possible, I admit that this seems a bit odd, to have two vehicles and one of them very large.
 We would like to reduce to one vehicle, but that has not yet become practical with the needs of a family of five, with work, errands, and a farm property to manage.
 All wheel drive is a necessity to access the farm during parts of the year, and is much better during the long snowy season in the city of Ottawa also.
 Managing a forested farm is also made much easier by the capabilities of a pickup.
-We keep the mileage and therefore gas consumption relatively low, which does help some to reduce the impact of having two vehicles.
+We keep the mileage and therefore gas consumption low, which does help some to reduce the impact of having two vehicles.

 Other consumer goods

 Hopefully this sort of detailed accounting will give some better context for the big numbers that are always being thrown around in discussions of climate change and climate policy.
-It all comes back to the decisions that each of us make every day – the things we buy, the places we go, how we choose to get things done.
+It all comes back to the decisions that each of us make every day – the things we buy, the places we go, how we choose to live.
 People need to understand how the pieces fit together and what is at stake so that they can act personally and to help change society at large.